mverleg/pyjson_tricks/README.rst

 .. code-block:: bash

-	pip install json-tricks  # or e.g. 'json-tricks<3.0' for older versions pip install numpy        # only if you want to use numpy arrays pip install pytz         # only if you want timezone-aware datetimes
+	pip install json-tricks  # or e.g. 'json-tricks<3.0' for older versions

+Decoding of some data types needs the corresponding package to be installed, e.g. ``numpy`` for arrays, ``pandas`` for dataframes and ``pytz`` for timezone-aware datetimes.

 You can import the usual json functions dump(s) and load(s), as well as a separate comment removal function, as follows:

 .. code-block:: bash

-	from json_tricks.np import dump, dumps, load, loads, strip_comments
+	from json_tricks import dump, dumps, load, loads, strip_comments

-If you do not have numpy, you should **``import from json_tricks.nonp`` instead**.

-The exact signatures of these functions are in the documentation_.
+The exact signatures of these and other functions are in the documentation_.

+``json-tricks`` supports Python 2.7, and Python 3.4 and later, and is automatically tested on 2.7, 3.4, 3.5 and 3.6.
+Pypy is supported without numpy and pandas.

 Preserve type vs use primitive
 -------------------------------